-Figure 13: Comparison of a mosaic image around GRS 1915+105 produced by the conventional method (left) and a new imaging method (PIF-imaging; right).
-Clearly, with the new method the imaging quality has improved.
+Figure 13: Comparison of a mosaic image around GRS 1915+105 produced by j_ima_iros (left) and the PIF_imaging technique Clearly, with PIF the imaging quality has improved.

 JEM-X's good spatial resolution also makes it possible to analyse extended sources.
 An example is the Ophiuchus cluster, which is bright in the X-ray region.
 A JEM-X significance image is shown in Figure 12.
 Clearly, the cluster emission is extended; the angular size of the X-ray source at half-maximum is 3.2', and therefore the morphology can be investigated.